SrividyaGanapathi/MBTI-Personality-Prediction/README.md

  - A section of each of the last 50 things they have posted (Each entry separated by "|||" (3 pipe characters))

 ### Success Criteria
 As mentioned earlier, the experiments are unreliable.
 In such psychological tests, even an accuracy of 70% is acceptable for the tool to be relied upon.
-With more examples, the model can learn furter, but presently the data is static and the user will select a few words iteratively to know his/her personality type.
-The app will also take feedback on whether it was right or wrong.
+With more examples, the model can learn furter, but presently the data is static and the user will select a few statements iteratively to know his/her personality type.
+The app will also take feedback on whether it was right or wrong which will be used to test accuracy.
 This leaves room for future improvement to the model by using the selected words for each personality type.

 <!-- toc -->

+## Initiatives
+* Models for extracting writing styles and patterns associated with each MBTI type.
+* Deployment of the model to a Flask app
+* Model for predicting the MBTI type from selected statements
+* Improve accuracy of the predictive model by several user inputs.

 ## Sprint Plan
 For the next 3 sprints (Each sprint of 2 weeks) the epics are: